-In doing so, we look to certain pillars of regenerative farming.
+In doing so we look to certain core principles.

 Diversity